-Our glossary of common wedding photography terms and explanations of wedding photography styles is essential for anyone starting their search for the perfect photographer.
+Our glossary of of wedding photography styles is essential for anyone starting their search for the perfect photographer.
 Take your time finding the right one and bear in mind that this is an area your investment will really pay off.

-From reportage to second shooters, here are the wedding photography styles and jargon you need to know.
+From reportage to formal photography, here are the different photography styles and jargon you need to know.

 Just like the name suggests, this is photography with no colour, done to achieve a classic and timeless effect.
 Normally the photos will be taken in colour by the photographer and edited in post-production so you have both options.